linxola/rails-logs-intruder/README.md

 # RailsLogsIntruder

-Very simple ruby gem that outputs your (or default one) text into Rails' logs
+Very simple ruby gem that outputs your (or default) text into Rails logs

 ## Usage example